 Social Media Marketing

-Social media marketing involves marketing through social media pages and channels.
-It reaches people where they spend time, creates conversations, and engages with current and potential customers and clients.
+Social media marketing involves marketing through social media pages (Twitter for example) and channels.
+It reaches people where they spend time online, creates conversations, and engages with current and potential customers and clients.

 Content is king in the internet world, and content marketing involves writing and creating content with a marketing message.
 This content goes on blogs, social media pages, and websites where it builds authority for a brand while also encouraging readers or visitors to make a purchase decision.